AbdulWajid99/PAKPLANTS_Webapp/README.md

 **This repository contain all the backend of project PAKPLANTS**

-**PAKPLANTS  is a mobile application that allow user to to identify plants only using images of thier respective leaves by uploading or capturing at real time**
+**PAKPLANTS  is a mobile application that allow user to to identify plants only using images of their respective leaves by uploading or capturing at real time**
 **It also allow user to identify plantation area left in an satellite images uploaded by user.
 Finally, offer an e-commerce store integrated inside the application.**

 PAKPLANTS is based on deep learning and image processing techonology!